About Regeneration

 • The second approach is similar, but rather than bringing the deep water to the kelp farm, it brings the kelp farm to deep water using submersible drones that can physically move the whole farm up and down, alternating between sunlight near the surface during the day and the nutrient-rich waters hundreds of feet down at night.
 Marine BioEnergy Inc. is at the forefront of this idea, with federal grants from the U.S. Department of Energy’s MARINER (Macroalgae Research Inspiring Novel Energy Resources) program.

-• The third approach uses biodegradable buoys to allow farms to be grown near shore in nutrient-rich shallow coastal waters before currents carry the farm out to the deep ocean, where the buoy eventually degrades, causing the kelp to sink to the ocean depths.
-Running Tide has pioneered this approach.
+• The third approach uses biodegradable buoys to allow farms to be grown near shore in nutrient-rich shallow coastal waters before currents carry the farm out to the deep ocean.
+The buoy eventually degrades, causing the kelp to sink to the ocean depths.

 Invest in seaweed.
 There are a number of ways you can support seaforestation financially or with your time and energy.